GrzegorzCzm/car-care/README.md

-impl - task for implementation test - task for test adm - som administratice task
+impl - task for implementation test - task for test adm - some administration task